 What Causes Breast Tenderness?

 So that's part of the question.
-Now the rule outs, the rule outs, are most women actually can't remember if they bumped their breast or not.
-If they bump their breast and gets a little tender then they keep mashing on that part of the breast...
+Now the rule-outs are most women actually can't remember if they bumped their breast or not.
+If they bump their breast and get a little tender then they keep mashing on that part of the breast...

 Interviewer: And then it hurts even more.